 A small detached house built on the property of another house

-Laneway homes are usually situated at the back of the yard of the main house facing the lane or road that runs behind the property.
-Laneway homes can provide additional space for families and intergenerational families, or serve as a new source of rental housing in the community–while also providing income for the homeowner.
+Laneway homes are smaller homes built in the backyard of a main house that faces the lane or road that runs behind the property.
+Laneway homes can provide additional space for families, or serve as a new source of rental housing—while also providing income for the homeowner.

-- Reviewing our capacity for water and sanitary servicing and garbage/recycling services, and preparing recommendations regarding all necessary service changes, upgrades and fee schedules for permitting and future related works and services.
+- Reviewing our capacity for water and sanitary servicing and garbage/recycling services, and preparing recommendations for any service changes, upgrades and fee schedules.

-- Reviewing existing and future laneway infrastructure as it relates to laneway homes, identifying guidelines for laneway design, development and use.
+- Reviewing existing and future lane infrastructure as it relates to laneway homes, identifying guidelines for laneway design, development and use.

 - Reviewing third-party infrastructure requirements and preparing guidelines for postal delivery, emergency services and electrical and natural gas services.

-If you would like to receive news and updates on laneway homes in Burnaby, please email [email protected] and provide your name and email address.
+If you would like to receive updates on laneway homes in Burnaby, please join our mailing list below.